Did I Stutter?: Production

 The episode was the fourth episode of the series directed by Randall Einhorn.
 Einhorn had previously directed the third season episodes "Initiation", "Ben Franklin" and "Product Recall", as well as the ten summer webisodes "The Accountants".
 It was Einhorn's idea to show the cameramen sneaking back into the office after Michael told everyone to leave.
-This aspect of the episode was praised by fans as well as the cast and crew.
-Brent Forrester, the co-writer of the episode, noted that Einhorn's "energy doubled when shooting that" scene.
+Brent Forrester, the co-writer of the episode, said that Einhorn's "energy doubled when shooting that" scene.

 "Did I Stutter?" was written by Justin Spitzer and Brent Forrester.
-Although the two writers initially planned to write separate episodes, the 2007–2008 Writers Guild of America strike forced the two to share an episode.
-Forrester and Spitzer initially disagreed about what the episode's title should be.
-Forrester wanted to name it "Did I Stutter?"—a phrase popularized by Judd Nelson's character Bender in the 1985 film The Breakfast Club—while Spitzer wanted a name like "The Reprimand" or "Insubordination".
-Gene Stupnitsky and Lee Eisenberg wrote the scenes featuring Andy and Angela playing Mad Libs.
-Justin Spitzer called the sequence "amazing".
+Although the two writers planned to write separate episodes, the 2007–2008 Writers Guild of America strike forced the two to share an episode.
+Forrester and Spitzer disagreed about what the episode's title should be.
+Forrester wanted to name it "Did I Stutter?" (a phrase popularized by the 1985 film The Breakfast Club)—while Spitzer wanted a name like "The Reprimand" or "Insubordination".
+Gene Stupnitsky and Lee Eisenberg wrote the scene featuring Andy and Angela playing Mad Libs.
+Justin Spitzer called the sequence "amazing" because it gave a glimpse of the sort of activities Andy and Angela do in their free time, something the pseudo-documentary format of The Office ordinarily did not permit.

+The crew noted that Leslie David Baker, who played Stanley, seemed extraordinarily well-prepared for the filming.
+Baker explained, "After four years [of being on The Office], when you've been getting little bits and bits and bits, and you finally get a good, meaty role, you have to go for it."

 In the opening scene in which Michael puts his face in cement, the wet cement that was used was actually putty.
 The crew was planning to do only one take of Steve Carell putting his face in the putty, so he was instructed to hold his breath as long as he possibly could.
 But the crew forgot to tell the other actors about that, so during the filming of the scene, the actors thought he was actually stuck and there was a rush to pull him out.
+Despite this, and despite Carell ad-libbing a "That's what she said" during filming, none of the cast broke character and so no additional takes were done.
 Kim M. Ferry, owner of the Nissan Xterra featured in the episode, is the show's Department Head Hairstylist.
 After it was used on the show, she decided to sell it on eBay.
 The listing was first put up on eBay on May 1, 2008, the night the episode aired.